- Mo, 11.12.2023 18:15 – Mo, 11.12.2023 19:15

 - External Link:

-This lecture will be held at Magnus-Haus and can be followed online, too.
-Follow the links above to register your attendance in person on site or to receive login details for online attendance.
+This lecture will be held in presence at Magnus-Haus and can be followed online at the same time.
+Use the links above to register your attendance in person on site or to receive access data for online attendance.
+No admission after the start of the event.
+Please do not participate if you have symptoms of a respiratory infection (cold symptoms).

 Following the lecture, there will be a get-together where participants can exchange ideas with each other over pizza and drinks in the Remise and the garden of the Magnus-Haus.